SongDerrick/molcamp_week_1/README.md

 ### Tab 2 : 📑 Gallery
 <img src="images/Screenshot_3.jpg" alt="Sc3" width="270" height="570"> <img src="images/Screenshot_6.jpg" alt="Sc3" width="270" height="570"> <img src="images/Tab2.gif" alt="Sc4" width="270" height="570">

+Second tab is My Gallery.<br>
+It has layout of staggered grid layout.
+Even with different size images, each images are not distorted but rather shown in aspect ratio.<br>
+You also have access to each images by clicking them, you can zoom out and zoom in by multi-touch pinching motion.<br>
+Also, with external storage access granted you can download each images by clicking download button.

 ### Tab 3 : 👅 Wise Sayings Generator
 <img src="images/Screenshot_4.jpg" alt="Sc4" width="270" height="570"> <img src="images/Tab3.gif" alt="Sc4" width="270" height="570">